debops/debops/docs/pki-realms.rst

 If you use the debops.nginx_ Ansible role provided with the project, it has extensive integration with the ``debops.pki`` role and can configure the webserver automatically.
-Usually all you need to do is to make sure the default realm is matches with the one you would like to use for each server configuration.
+Usually all you need to do is to make sure the default realm matches the one you would like to use for each server configuration.

 The PKI realm directory structure
 ---------------------------------